 The Nuclear Power Generation industry has a range of standards that govern all facets of these power plants, for obvious reasons.
 The IEC 61513 and IEC 62138 govern the electronic systems used in these plants, referred to in the standards as the Instrumentation and Control (I&C) systems.
 While these standards still have a basis of IEC 61508, which directs the design requirements and implementation process, they add a significant amount of fail-safe amendments necessary given the importance of safety in this industry.

 A significant level of redundancy is built into all of the electronic and mechanical systems in a plant, such that the failure of one will not affect the others.
 The potential of environmental effects creating operational errors are significant and dictate the use of specialized rad hard components as well as a high degree of component redundancy.

-From an electronic design point of view, both Systematic and Random failure modes are important to consider, but are often handled using Triple Modular Redundant (TMR) systems.
-The industry does use advanced tools, such as formal verification, in the design of the FPGAs used in the instrumentation systems, along with specialized devices specifically designed to not fail in the event of a catastrophic failure.
-Fault simulation could be seen as a further failsafe enhancement in this industry.
+From an electronic design point of view, both Systematic and Random failure modes are important to consider.
+But they are often handled using Triple Modular Redundant (TMR) systems.
+The industry does use advanced tools, such as formal verification, in the design of the FPGAs used in the instrumentation systems along with specialized devices specifically designed to not fail in the event of a catastrophic failure.
+Fault simulation could be seen as a further fail safe enhancement in this industry.

 In general, the focus of the medical devices standards is ensuring they will not harm the patient.
 For implanted devices, such as pacemakers, although the electronics is relatively simple, their reliability is paramount.
 Medical diagnosis equipment safety focuses on the dosage delivered by the related device (e.g., XRAY radiation).